 General experience (time in the trenches) can provide guidance to new ERC industry members as much as studies.
-In order for industry to gain maximum benefit from their partnership with the ERC, the following best practices guidance for industry from Gen-II ERCs is provided:[4]
+In order for industry to gain maximum benefit from their partnership with the ERC, the following best practices guidance for industry from Gen-II ERCs is provided:8 now Gen-III ERCs.
+The level of active industry member participation over years of membership is directly related to benefits accrued.